 It’s not a movie that can be watched by everyone.
 I bet there is some kind of people with have the same case.
 “Call Me by Your Name” is about Elio’s decision in choosing his true feeling.
 “Brokeback Mountain” is like “Moonlight” which tells about masculinity.
 Instead of

 Although only two characters become the main center of the film, the conflict is very strong.
 But, there seems to be no other flavor.
 Heath Ledger as Ennis is a strong and aggressive character but very gentle inside.
 Jake Gyllenhaal as Jack is a passionate character but able to reveal himself.
 Both seem to be interdependent from the relationship that feels comfortable rather than other normal relationships.
 The movie encourages how nature is part of the human being itself, a tragedy, and sadness.
-It become a part whose different from the others.
+It becomes a part whose different from the others.

 Various kinds of stares from other people are one of them and how they seem difficult to always be together.
 But, it’s a defining nature.
 While Roger Ebert said as his review: “we seem to be bound by a belief, religion, and ethnicity.”
 It’s the same thing that would never unite us.
-The case in here I don’t offend anything but I started to agree what Tommy Wiseau said.
+The case in here I don’t offend anything but I started to agree with what Tommy Wiseau said.
 If a lot of people love each other, the world would be a better place to live.
 I mean, it’s a masterpiece, you bet; I don’t even believe I said that.

 “Brokeback Mountain” has been mentioned as a gay cowboy movie.
 I think there are some people who really miss the entire point.
 What I mean is that you can see this film from any side, whether in terms of its psychology, feeling, or you watch this as a part of it.
-Ang Lee’s cinematography is so beautiful, showing a view of a thick countryside.
+Ang Lee’s cinematography is so beautiful, showing a view of the thick countryside.
 Meanwhile, this isn’t his first work I’ve watched but “Hulk” is the first and it has a cool visual style that impresses comically.
 However, this movie is very beautiful whether viewed from any angle while my most part of the movie is that it doesn’t really matter but the movie is too fast to explain such a scene.

 There aren’t enough portions and sometimes, it’s just really there.
 The pace is slow but “Call Me by Your Name” can still be said to be quite slow then this movie because the thing I like most about this film is so emotional.
-In addition to telling the main plot, the movie also narrates other sub-plots about Ennis’s relationship with his wife, after the divorced, as well as his daughter, Jack’s relationship with his wife who isn’t so comfortable about, and the post-event.
+In addition to telling the main plot, the movie also narrates other sub-plots about Ennis’s relationship with his wife, after they divorced, as well as his daughter, Jack’s relationship with his wife who isn’t so comfortable about, and the post-event.
 You really feel that as a person, as a human being, whether you are in a cluster.

 Heath Ledger is phenomenal in this movie.
 While the Joker is one of the best performances ever and besides getting an Oscar award, this is the greatest performance.
 He spelled out an aggressive character from his expression, cool gaze, but sometimes appeared as a heroic.
 This is also what makes Christopher Nolan wanna make him as the Joker in “The Dark Knight.”
 Jake Gyllenhaal was also like Ledger but was able to show the other side of him.
 You really feel that about what they feel, what they live, and what they face up until the end.